shipkit/shipkit-changelog/README.md

         //Repository to look for tickets, *no default* repository = "mockito/mockito"

-        //Token used for fetching tickets, *no default* githubToken = System.getenv("GITHUB_TOKEN") // using env var to avoid checked-in secrets }
+        //Token used for fetching tickets, *empty*
+        githubToken = System.getenv("GITHUB_TOKEN") // using env var to avoid checked-in secrets }
 ```